-Amnesty says detained activists in Saudi Arabia subjected to torture, sexual harassment
+Detained activists in Saudi Arabia subjected to torture, sexual harassment: rights groups

 The torture allegations come with Saudi Arabia facing an international outcry over the killing last month of Saudi journalist Jamal Khashoggi in the Saudi consulate in Istanbul.

 In a statement, London-based Amnesty said that according to testimony from three individuals it had gathered, some of the detained activists “were repeatedly tortured by electrocution and flogging” that left some “unable to walk or stand properly”.

-Amnesty said they were also subjected to sexual harassment.
+In a similar statement, Human Rights Watch quoted “informed sources” as saying Saudi interrogators tortured at least three female Saudi activists.
+Both Amnesty and Human Rights Watch said the detainees were subjected to sexual harassment.

 “Only a few weeks after the ruthless killing of Jamal Khashoggi, these shocking reports of torture, sexual harassment and other forms of ill-treatment, if verified, expose further outrageous human rights violations by the Saudi authorities,” Lynn Maalouf, Amnesty International’s Middle East research director, said in the statement.

-Reuters could not verify the allegations and the Amnesty statement did not clarify the identity of the individuals who provided testimony.
+Reuters could not verify the allegations and the rights groups did not clarify the identity of the individuals who provided testimony.
+Human Rights Watch said the sources were concerned that they and the activists would suffer reprisals if identified publicly.

 A Saudi government communications office did not immediately respond to a request for comment.
 Riyadh has in the past denied using torture and said that arrests were made on the basis of suspicious contacts with foreign entities and offering financial support to “enemies overseas”.